hiwillfang/vue-projects/README.md

 ## Development Server
 All accompanying projects were created with the Vue.js CLI (Command Line Interface).
 To run the local web server for a CLI project run `npm run dev`.
 It will automatically launch your app at localhost:8080.

+## Build For Production
+To minify your project for production run `npm run build`